bonni208/Business_Ethics/Business_Ethics.md

 > Some of the main questions that Kant’s ethics focuses on are questions of right and wrong: What makes an action right or wrong?
 Which actions are we required by morality to perform?
 Do consequences matter?
 Is it ever permissible to do something morally wrong in order to achieve good consequences?
 Is it important to do actions with good intentions?
 And what are good intentions?
 Some of Kant’s answers to some of these questions are complex, but as we will see, he doesn’t think that consequences matter and thus good consequences cannot justify wrong actions.
 He also thinks that intentions are important to the ethical evaluation of actions.

-Watch: This video about [Immanuel Kant from Three Minute Philosophy](https://youtu.be/xwOCmJevigw?si=rQHOJ8mdJF_KzijA).
+Let's get to know Immanuel Kant, by watching a short video from  [Three Minute Philosophy: Immanuel Kant](https://youtu.be/xwOCmJevigw?si=rQHOJ8mdJF_KzijA).

 !?[Video: Three Minute Philosophy - Immanuel Kant](https://youtu.be/xwOCmJevigw?si=rQHOJ8mdJF_KzijA)